Analysis | Yet again, Trump pledges that the coronavirus will simply go away

 “[China is] getting it more and more under control.
 So I think that’s a problem that’s going to go away.”

 Feb.
 26. Trump made the comment referred to by Acosta during a coronavirus news briefing.
-Cases: 59.
+Cases: 59 (including passengers repatriated from a cruise ship).

 “Again, when you have 15 people, and the 15 within a couple of days is going to be down to close to zero, that’s a pretty good job we’ve done.”

-A key point here is that Trump predicted the virus to go away within a couple of days.
+A key point here is that Trump predicted the virus would go away within a couple of days.
 So Trump’s “it will go down to zero, ultimately” clearly misrepresents what he said at the time.

 Feb.
 27. Said during a photo opportunity at the White House.
 Cases: 60.